dfremont/counting-benchmarks/README.md

 # counting-benchmarks
 A collection of model counting (#SAT) benchmarks.
-If you have some interesting instances, please consider submitting them (see below)!
+If you have some interesting instances, please consider submitting them!
+See below for details.

 This repository lives at [http://tinyurl.com/countingbenchmarks](http://tinyurl.com/countingbenchmarks).